kammitama5/kammitama5.github.io/_posts/2018-12-14-Friday-December-14th.md

   I fished it out of my bin and sure enough, it said "Congratulations.
 Here is the code for your free ticket".
 I am super stoked!

 - There are some really interesting talks on container/VM security and browsers.
 Plus, lock-picking and all of that great stuff, too!
 Hackers are just really fun, great people, and intellectually curious, so I always have a good time!
+They also tend to have a low tolerance for BS, in general, so when I've needed solid advice, I really can't go wrong asking someone from the hacker community, or someone who came from that world.
+They tend to be very direct and won't sugar-coat.

 ## One last thing